 Revisionism’s speculative free-for-all unintentionally lends credibility to the third approach, the à la carte approach of Karen Armstrong and other reformists, non-Muslim and Muslim.
 Most reformists do a major makeover on Muhammad,* including only those bits of sira they like and repackaging it all for Western consumption.
 For many, this means marketing him as a Gandhi-like advocate of nonviolence and human rights.
 They also present their version as if it’s the traditional one, while in fact their own values function as the arbiter deciding what Muhammad* was like and how to interpret the Qur’an.
 They doubtless justify this self-centeredness in terms of the good they hope it will do.
 But from a historian’s perspective, it is narcissistic nonetheless.

-The final approach, of historical realism, is the one most consistent with the evidence.
+The final approach, of critical realism, is the one most consistent with the evidence.
 It accepts the traditional biography, but without its miraculous elements and only in broad outline.
 Muslims have always known that the hadith, or traditions, behind Muhammad’s biography disagree in their details.
 Among other things, this led traditionists to develop a method of assessing which hadith were reliable.
 From a Western perspective, their method proves neither a tradition’s authenticity nor whether its details are correct.
 However, the hadith do agree on many points.

 Since the hadith consistently agree on the broad contours of Muhammad’s prophetic career, we have every reason to accept the traditional story to that degree.